ajaakman/cpp-audio-library/README.md

 This is a CPP component based audio library designed to be reusable and have minimal dependencies.

-A project using this library can be found at: http://audio.arturjaakman.com and its github repo: https://github.com/ajaakman/react-audio-app
+A project using this library can be found at: http://audio.arturjaakman.com and its GUI github repo: https://github.com/ajaakman/react-audio-app

 compile.sh file provides the emscripten compile command to compile the library to WebAssembly.